KoljaWindeler/kaco/README.md

 - Shows all values from the webinterface
 - Status is parsed and shown as text
-- Tracks maximal seen power (since restart of HA)
+- Tracks maximal seen power
 - Configurable update interval

 # Installation

 ## HACS
 The easiest way to add this to your Homeassistant installation is using [HACS].

 It's recommended to restart Homeassistent directly after the installation without any change to the Configuration.
 Homeassistent will install the dependencies during the next reboot.
 After that you can add and check the configuration without error messages.
 This is nothing special to this Integration but the same for all custom components.

 ## Manual